 Germany was a strange political creation.
-Though it had a parliament called the Reichstag, the empire was in fact an uneasy mix of constitutionalism and some democratic seeming elements on the one hand, and on the other hand authoritarianism, the personal rule of an unbalanced individual like Wilhelm II.
-German domestic politics in fact were fragmented along class, regional, and religious lines, so there was a certain volatility to German politics, which further was exacerbated by the phenomenon of rapid, very thorough, and late industrialization within Germany, which brought social disruption.
+Though it had a parliament called the Reichstag, the empire was an uneasy mix of constitutionalism and some democratic seeming elements on the one hand, and on the other hand authoritarianism, the personal rule of an unbalanced individual like Wilhelm II.
+German domestic politics were fragmented along class, regional, and religious lines.
+There was a volatility to German politics, which was further exacerbated by the phenomenon of rapid, thorough, and late industrialization within Germany, which brought social disruption.

 This social disruption for German conservatives and German ruling elites was summed up in the figure of one new political force that many of them feared—this was the SPD.
-The SPD—the initials stood for the Social Democratic Party of Germany—was a party that identified itself with the working classes.
+The SPD—the Social Democratic Party of Germany—was a party that identified itself with the working classes.

-Founded in 1875, the Social Democratic Party, the SPD, adhered to Marx’s ideas of a revolution overcoming capitalism and ushering in an age of worker’s control.
+Founded in 1875, the SPD, adhered to Marx’s ideas of a revolution overcoming capitalism and ushering in an age of worker’s control.
 The SPD was a self-consciously revolutionary party.
-It was well organized and disciplined, and became a model for other socialists worldwide, including in the United States, who sought to emulate this elder brother of the international socialist movement.
+It was well organized, disciplined, and became a model for other socialists worldwide, including in the United States, who sought to emulate this elder brother of the international socialist movement.

-To the horror of Germany’s ruling elites, the SPD, in the voting in 1912, became the largest party in Germany.
+To the horror of Germany’s ruling elites, the SPD, in the election of 1912, became the largest party in Germany.
 A sense of crisis was building from these political facts, and Germany’s established elites and German nationalists sought some way in which it might be possible to escape from these domestic problems.

 Common Questions About the Great Powers of World War I